 No unapproved animals or pets shall be kept for any length of time on the grounds, in the residence hall(s), or on any area of property owned or managed by the College.
-Any student found in violation will pay at least \$100.00 fine plus pay for any damages the animal/pet has accrued.
-Removal of the animal or pet from the unit will be immediately.
+Fish are the only exception and can be in bowl or aquarium that does not exceed a 10-gallon capacity.
+Any student found in violation of the pet policy will pay at least \$100.00 fine and pay for any damages the animal/pet has accrued.
+Removal of the animal or pet from the unit will be required immediately.
 Failure to do so will result in defaulting on the leasing agreement.